Irritable bowel syndrome (IBS) affects between 6–18% of people worldwide.

 Although it seems counterintuitive, IBS can cause constipation as well as diarrhea.

 “Functional” constipation describes chronic constipation not explained by another disease.
-Functional constipation is not related to IBS and is very common.
+It is not related to IBS and is very common.
 Functional constipation differs from IBS in that it is generally not painful.

 In contrast, constipation in IBS includes abdominal pain that eases with bowel movements.